Prodoxus y-inversus

 Prodoxus y-inversus is a moth of the family Prodoxidae.
 It is found in the United States in south-western New Mexico, south-eastern Arizona and southern Nevada.
 The habitat consists of shrubby desert and open forests.

 The wingspan is 11–16 mm.
-The forewings are near white with dark brown bands, forming an inversed "Y" in the outer portion of the wing.
-These bands are lighter in males.
-The hindwings are pale brown.
 Adults are on wing from April to May.

 The larvae feed on Yucca baccata and Yucca schottii.
-They feed in a gallery inside the fruit, and eventually create a hardened pupation gallery.